Early Alert Program

 The intervention cycle occurs during the following two weeks after Early Alert reporting closes.
 Intervention groups are divided among classification level:

 - First-Year Students- First-Year Experience (UNIV 1231), Undergraduate Studies

 - Second-Year Students-Academic Advising, Pioneer Center for Student Excellence

 - Juniors, Senior, and Graduate Students- Respective Colleges and Departments Advising and Faculty

 Intervention assistance will also be available through the Pioneer Center for Student Excellence academic coaches and university tutoring centers.
 The Division of Student Life will also be available to assist through identified resources available for students through offices such as CARE, the Center for Student Development, and Career Connections.

-If you have questions regarding the Early Alert Program, please contact the Office of Undergraduate Studies at (940) 898-2738.
+If you have questions regarding the Early Alert Program, please contact Academic Advising at 940-898-3267.